 - 105.1 Required.
-Any contractor, owner, or agent authorized in accordance with Florida Statute 489 who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any required impact-resistant coverings, electrical, gas, mechanical or plumbing system, the installation of which is regulated by this code, or to cause any such work to be done, shall first make application to the building official and obtain the required permit. - 105.1.1 Annual facility permit.
-In lieu of an individual permit for each alteration to an existing electrical, gas, mechanical, plumbing or interior nonstructural system(s), the building official is authorized to issue an annual permit for any occupancy to facilitate routine or emergency service, repair, refurbishing, component replacement of service systems or manufacturing equipment installations/relocations.
-The building official shall be notified of major changes and shall retain the right to make inspections at the work sites as deemed necessary.
-An annual facility permit shall be assessed an annual fee and shall be valid for one year from date of issuance.
+Any owner, authorized agent, or contractor who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation of which is regulated by this code, or to cause any such work to be done, shall first make application to the building official and obtain the required permit - 105.1.1 Annual facility permit.
+In lieu of an individual permit for each alteration to an existing electrical, gas, mechanical, plumbing or interior nonstructural office system(s), the building official is authorized to issue an annual permit for any occupancy to facilitate routine or emergency service, repair, refurbishing, minor renovations of service systems or manufacturing equipment installations/relocations.
+The building official shall be notified of major changes and shall retain the right to make inspections at the facility site as deemed necessary.
+An annual facility permit shall be assessed with an annual fee and shall be valid for one year from date of issuance.
 A separate permit shall be obtained for each facility and for each construction trade, as applicable.
 The permit application shall contain a general description of the parameters of work intended to be performed during the year. - 105.1.2 Annual permit records.
 The person to whom an annual permit is issued shall keep a detailed record of alterations made under such annual permit.
-The building official shall have reasonable access to such records upon request.
-The building official is authorized to revoke or withhold the issuance of the future annual permits if code violations are found to exist. - 105.1.3 Food permit.
+The building official shall have reasonable access to such records at all times or such records shall be filed with the building official as designated - 105.1,3 Food permit.
 As per Section 500.12, Florida Statutes, a food permit from the Department of Agriculture and Consumer Services is required of any person who operates a food establishment or retail store. - 105.2 Work exempt from permit.
 Exemptions from permit requirements of this code shall not be deemed to grant authorization for any work to be done in any manner in violation of the provisions of this code.
 Permits shall not be required for the following: